jesperfj/dropwizard-heroku-base/README.md

 ## Structure

 * Resources are mounted on /api/* instead of root
-* Static files are served out of the assets directory in the root (not from the resources directory in the jar).
+* Static files mounted on /* and served out of the assets directory in the root (not from the resources directory in the jar).
 No rebuild/restart required when asset files are updated
 * index.html is served as default on /
 * A sample resource and representation, hello-world, is included
 * Procfile takes care of configuring $PORT as port